Simon Fowler: Merrymouth

 In 2012 Fowler formed the band Merrymouth with Ocean Colour Scene band member Dan Sealey, and Mike McNamara.
 Their debut album, Simon Fowler's Merrymouth, was released in March 2012, and their second album, Wenlock Hill, featuring Adam Barry, John McCusker and Chas Hodges, was released in 2014.

 Personal life

-Fowler lives with his long-term partner Robert in Warwickshire.
-He was educated at Tudor Grange School in Solihull, and later studied at The Sixth Form College Solihull where he wrote "Foxy's Folk Faced".
-He then became a journalist, working for the Birmingham Post.
-He is a supporter of Birmingham City Football Club.
+Fowler was outed as gay by The Sun newspaper in 1998, at which point his parents were still unaware of his sexuality.

+Fowler is a supporter of Birmingham City Football Club.